 New Map: The Creek that Ran Through Sunnyside

-Here is a new map for understanding the historical path that Sunnyside’s tributary of Islais Creek once took through the neighborhood, a composite using color Sanborn maps from the Library of Congress and DavidRumsey.org from the early 1900s.
+Here is a new map for understanding the historical path that Sunnyside’s tributary of Islais Creek once took through the neighborhood, a composite using color Sanborn maps and historical survey information from the Library of Congress, SF Dept of Public Works, and DavidRumsey.org.
 Additional information for areas not covered by Sanborn from Joel Pomerantz’s Seep City project for mapping our city’s old waterways.

 Read more about Sunnyside’s creek here.
 Click on map for larger version.

 The Creek that Ran Through Sunnyside.
 Composite of historical data over OpenStreetMap.org base.
-Sources: Library of Congress and DavidRumsey.org.
+Sources: Library of Congress, SF Dept of Public Works, and DavidRumsey.org.
 Help from SeepCity.org.
 Created in 2023 by Amy O’Hair SunnysideHistory.org.
 Click on image for the larger version.

-A culvert was installed from one side of Monterey to the other at about Edna Street in the 1910s.
+A culvert was installed under Monterey Boulevard at about Edna Street in the 1910s.
 Part of the creek was contained in a box drain in the 100 block of Flood Ave (north side) about the same time.
-Other manipulations took place, until the City diverted the water that would have fed it into the sewer system, during the 1920s.
+Other manipulations took place around then, until the City diverted the water that would have fed it into an improved sewer system, during the 1920s.

 Sunnyside’s Missing Mini-Park